The New Han Solo: 7 Things to Know About Alden Ehrenreich

 6. He outshone George Clooney and Channing Tatum

-Ehrenreich’s true star-marking part came earlier this year, in the Coen Bros.’ comedy Hail Caesar!.
+Ehrenreich’s true star-marking part came in 2016, in the Coen Bros.’ comedy Hail Caesar!.
 The actor took lessons in rope tricks, horseback riding, guitar, and gun slinging to prepare for his role as cowboy crooner Hobie Doyle, and it all paid off.
 Even in a cast full of A-listers, Ehrenreich proved to be the standout, earning rave reviews for his scene-stealing performance.

 7. He has several other major projects in the works